CI/CD for ML

 flowchart TD A[Git push] --> B[Compile/bundle] B --> C[Unit + Integration tests] C --> D[Ship binary/container]

-Section titled “The ML CI/CD Challenge”The core challenge is that ML has THREE things that can change independently, and any of them can break your system.
-Traditional CI/CD only deals with code changes.
-ML CI/CD must handle code, data, AND model changes—each with its own testing requirements.
+Section titled “The ML CI/CD Challenge”The core challenge is that ML has three things that can change independently, and any of them can break your system.
+Traditional CI/CD mostly deals with code changes.
+ML CI/CD must handle code, data, and model changes, each with its own testing requirements.
+A data engineering job can introduce nulls without touching the model code.
+A retraining job can produce weights that perform worse on a high-value customer segment even when global accuracy improves.
+A serving library change can preserve predictions while increasing memory pressure.

 flowchart TD subgraph ML CI/CD COMPLEXITY: THREE THINGS CAN CHANGE A[1.
 CODE<br/>Model architecture, feature engineering, inference code<br/>Traditional CI/CD handles this] B[2.
 DATA<br/>Training data, validation data, production data drift<br/>Need data validation, versioning, quality checks] C[3.
-MODEL<br/>Trained weights, hyperparameters, model version<br/>Need model validation, A/B testing, rollback] endAny of these can trigger a pipeline!
-This is why CI/CD for ML is so complex—you’re not just testing code.
+MODEL<br/>Trained weights, hyperparameters, model version<br/>Need model validation, A/B testing, rollback] endAny of these can trigger a pipeline, which is why the pipeline has to encode intent.
+A pull request that edits README.md should not launch a full GPU training run.
+A pull request that changes a tokenizer should probably run unit tests, data transformation tests, and at least a model smoke test because tokenization can silently change feature values.
+A scheduled retraining run should not deploy a model merely because training completed; it should compare the candidate against the current production baseline and stop if the candidate is worse on required metrics.

 Continuous X in ML